 Coordinated by the core faculty of the Graduate University, the faculty in history draws on the combined faculties of The Claremont Colleges with a resulting staff equivalent to that of a much larger university.
 Yet, because of the unique organization of the Graduate University, the history faculty can emphasize individual instruction and frequent advising and mentoring.
 Students have maximum access to faculty, staff, and facilities.
 The students who enter the department each year are carefully selected on the basis of interest and proven ability.

 Students select among distinct programs, each leading to advanced degrees in history.
-At the master’s degree level, students major in U.S. or European history, American studies, early modern studies, or archival studies.
-At the doctoral level the department offers concentrations in United States or European history, in Amercian studies, and in early modern studies.
+Students in the MA or PhD in History programs can choose a formal concentration in European studies, American studies, early modern studies, or archival studies.
 The School of Arts and Humanities also offers Graduate Certificates available to all CGU students.
 We encourage breadth of study irrespective of a student’s major field and we strongly encourage interdisciplinary work.

 The history department provides advanced professional education as preparation for a variety of careers.
 Traditionally, historians have worked in academic settings as scholars and teachers, or in closely related institutions such as libraries, archives, and museums.
 Increasingly, however, advanced education in history is being regarded as broad-based humanistic training, equipping students with research capabilities, writing skills, analytical methods, and communications skills that are useful in many fields.
 The History Department welcomes students who wish to teach in secondary schools, community colleges, four-year universities, and students who intend non-teaching careers.